zaiisao/Documentation/en/Agora Platform/firewall.md

 <div class="alert note"><li>If you use Agora SDKs across the VPN, ensure that you contact the VPN operator to add the corresponding domains on the whitelist, otherwise, you may encounter undefined issues such as failing to start a call. </li><li>Unless it is otherwise specified, the sources are the clients that integrate the Agora SDK.</li></div>

 ## Agora RTC SDK

+Use UDP ports rather than TCP ports for superior voice and video quality since UDP prioritizes timeliness over reliability.

 ### Native SDK